Nekover2/Go-game/Go.Backend/APIDoc.md

 - `winner` (`"Black"`, `"White"`, or `null`)
 - `blackCaptures` / `whiteCaptures` (int)
 - `board`: array of 19 strings, each length 19; characters: `B`, `W`, or `.` for empty.
+    - Board state is maintained server-side; clients should rely on these responses.

 ## Bot model configuration
 - Configure path in `Go.Backend.API/appsettings.json` under: